philc/book-notes/shape up - ryan singer.md

       number.
 Appetites start with a number and end with a design."
     * Set a time box and maximize what you can do within it.
     * (Isn't the use of "appetite" backwards for some types of work?
-If the descoped solution doesn't hit the high note, then its value may be zero, and thus so will its appetite.)
+If the descoped solution doesn't hit the high note, then its value may be zero, and thus so is its appetite.)
     * Also cap the shaping/research investment: "if it's not critical now and we can't get our hands around the problem, we'll walk away from it and work on something else."
 * Find the elements (chap 3)